ITSM Statistics, Facts, And Insights For 2026

 Receive the latest news of the IT world once per week.

-ITSM statistics highlight how organizations structure their practices, which processes get the most attention, and how users actually experience IT services.
+ITSM statistics reveal how organizations are structuring their operations, which processes receive the most focus, and how users experience IT services in practice.

 Let’s get started!